bloomreach/brxm/crisp/README.md

 - HTTP invocations are done by using ```RestTemplate``` of Spring Framework.
 - TODO: Provide OAuth2-based RestTemplate as a default option with easy configurability.
 - TODO: ResourceServiceBroker-side pagination
+- TODO: Dynamic Configuration change instead of properties and xmls.

 ## Build and install the module itself into local maven repository